 How much does it cost to go to Hobbiton?
 This depends on the tour you have selected.
 (Check here for updated prices.)

 Where is the Shire located?
 The shire sits on some of the most picturesque farmland in Matamata, New Zealand, a little less than an hours drive from Tauranga and 2 1/2 hours bus ride from Auckland.

 Can you sleep in Hobbiton?
-There are no places available for an overnight stay at this time, but there was talk of such a place possibly in the works.
+There are no places available for an overnight stay at this time, but there has been talk of such a place possibly in the works.

 How long is the Hobbiton tour?
 The movie set tour is roughly two hours long whereas the banquet tour is four hours long.

-If you are driving yourself, they have a cafe called The Shire’s Rest next to the bookstore so you will want to set aside some time to visit both when your tour finishes.
+If you are driving yourself, they have a café called The Shire’s Rest next to the bookstore so you will want to set aside some time to grab some lunch, depending on the time of your tour.

 Can I take photos at Hobbiton?
 Absolutely!
 As you can see in this post, I took lots and there are plenty more where those came from.
 They also allowed us to take video, which you can watch at the bottom of this post.

 Can you go inside Bag End?
 Unfortunately, no, you cannot.
 There is only one hobbit hole that we can go inside, but that is only for pictures as the inside is just a hollow wood space.